h5md/h5md/draft.rst

 """"""""""

 * edges: A vector specifying the length of the box in the D dimensions of space.
 * offset: A vector specifying the lower coordinate for all directions.

 Triclinic box
 """""""""""""

-* edges: A set of D D-dimensional vectors specifying the directions and lengths of the sides of the box.
+* edges: A set of D×D-dimensional matrices with the rows specifying the directions and lengths of the edges of the box.
 * offset: A vector specifying the lower coordinate for all directions.

 Time dependence